- Why would I consider weight loss surgery in Mexico?

 - How about leaks?

 Our surgeon’s leakage rate is at 0.32%.
 You will have 2 leak tests performed in the operating room after the sleeve is completed, a blue dye and an air test while you are still under anesthesia.
+The last leak test that is performed is a barium swallow.

 Weight Loss Surgeries